johnnymarcelino/CHALLENGES_CSHARP/README.md

 # CHALLENGES_CSHARP
-A repository to do exercises in C# language
+A repository to make challenges in C# language